-Stomach ulcers, also known as gastric ulcers, are open ulcers that develop in the lining of the stomach.
+Stomach ulcers, also known as gastric ulcers, are open ulcers that develop in the stomach lining.

 Ulcers can also occur in a part of the intestine just beyond the stomach; These are known as duodenal ulcers.